wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==
 = 4.8.7.3 =
+* [New] Implemented a simple query cache to minimize the number of requests needed to crunch and display the data in the reports.
 * [Update] Do not show the resource title in Network View mode.
 * [Fix] Some reports were not optimized for our Network Analytics add-on (thank you, Peter).